| FAQ

 like 4750 m (15580 ft) Klyuchevskaya Sopka, the highest peak in

 the region and the highest active volcano in Eurasia.
+Local indigenous

 tribes Itelmens, Koryaks and Evens still keep nomadic life.
 As rain